RoyalBounce/sah/README.md

 To use SAH, define `SAH_IMPLEMENTATION` in exactly one translation unit before including the header.

----

-## Documentation

-The full public API is declared in `sah.h`.

-**screate** — allocates a new stack backed by virtual memory and installs a guard page.
-Returns a pointer to the stack structure, or NULL on failure.

-**sdestroy** — unmaps the memory region and frees the stack structure.

-**push / pop** — raw operations. `push(s, n)` moves the stack pointer down by n bytes and returns a pointer to the allocated region. `pop(s, n)` moves the stack pointer up by n bytes.
-The caller is responsible for matching sizes.

-**spush / spop** — structured operations. `spush(s, n)` allocates n bytes and stores a metadata header internally. `spop(s)` reads the header to determine the size and restores the stack pointer automatically.

-**sreset** — moves the stack pointer back to the base pointer, discarding all allocations at once.

----

-## Other Languages

-SAH is implemented in C only.
-No bindings for other languages are currently planned.

----

 ## Platform Support

 | Platform | Status  |